packit/research/downstream/README.md

 ## Plan

-1. Start with the packit config as a way to enable the workflow.
+1. [done] Start with the packit config as a way to enable the workflow.
 (Allows quicker implementation, but still an easy way how to test this.)
-2. Implement the Koji builds for new dist-git commits.
+2. [done] Implement the Koji builds for new dist-git commits.
-3. Implement the Bodhi updates for new Koji builds.
+3. [done] Implement the Bodhi updates for new Koji builds.
 4. Allow users to test our workflow.
 5. Provide a better way how to enable this without packit config in dist-git.